 In this case, it helps to recreate the same mental association you have with work and the office in your own home.
 Set your alarm for the same time, shower and dress in work clothes, and even set your desktop up like your work computer to help you feel mentally ready for work.

-2. Schedule your day the same as the office.
+2. Schedule your day the same as the office

 If there are specific times during the day that you do certain tasks, try to stick to that routine as much as possible.
 It will help to mentally prepare you for regular meeting times and other tasks that officemates were once able to hold you accountable for.

-3. Make a dedicated work space.
+3. Make a dedicated workspace

-One of our favorite tips for working remotely is to have a dedicated work space.
+One of our favorite tips for working remotely is to have a dedicated workspace.
 Don’t just work on your laptop sitting in your bed or couch unless you absolutely have to.
 Even if you don’t have an official home office, you can still make a space to work in your kitchen or somewhere you don’t associate with sleeping or relaxing.

-4. Make it harder to access social media.
+4. Make it harder to access social media

 Social media is designed to be distracting and addictive.
 Stay away from it completely during working hours, or set a time limit to check your accounts but only when you’re on a designated break.

 Remove social media sites from your toolbar bookmarks and log out of every account if you can’t trust yourself not to mindlessly check them.
 If your scrolling addiction is more severe, put an app like Offtime or Freedom on your phone to lock you out of social media apps until you allow yourself free time to browse them.

 Did you know that the average American worker only does actual work for about three hours out of an eight-hour day?